bodewig/clj-snake/README.md

 was dropped from KDE 4 but is missed badly by at least one person close to me.

+To be honest I don't expect this to be useful or even get looked at outside of my family :-)

 The Game
 --------